deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](figures/figures_12_9.png)

-> 🔼 Figure 9 shows example images generated by the FiTv2-XL/2 model for various text prompts, demonstrating its ability to generate realistic images from text descriptions.
+> 🔼 Figure 9 shows example images generated by FiTv2-XL/2 model from text prompts at 256x256 resolution, demonstrating its text-to-image generation capability.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 9: Selected samples from FiTv2-XL/2 models at resolutions of 256 × 256 on text-to-image generation tasks.
 All the images are sampled with CFG=4.0.
 With only 400K training steps, our model is capable of generating releastic images according to text descriptions.